IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Enforce Strong Passwords for User Accounts
 ++++++++++++++++++++++++++++++++++++++++++

 Dataverse only stores passwords (as salted hash, and using a strong hashing algorithm) for "builtin" users.
 You can increase the password complexity rules to meet your security needs.
 If you have configured your Dataverse installation to allow login from remote authentication providers such as Shibboleth, ORCID, GitHub or Google, you do not have any control over those remote providers' password complexity rules.
-See the "Auth Modes: Local vs. Remote vs. Both" section below for more on login options.
+See the :ref:`auth_modes_local_remote_both` section for more on login options.

 Even if you are satisfied with the out-of-the-box password complexity rules Dataverse ships with, for the "dataverseAdmin" account you should use a strong password so the hash cannot easily be cracked through dictionary attacks.

-Password complexity rules for "builtin" accounts can be adjusted with a variety of settings documented below.
-Here's a list:
+Password complexity rules for "builtin" accounts can be adjusted with a variety of settings:

 - :ref:`PVMinLength`
 - :ref:`PVMaxLength`
 - :ref:`PVNumberOfConsecutiveDigitsAllowed`
 - :ref:`PVCharacterRules`
 - :ref:`PVNumberOfCharacteristics`
-- :ref:`PVDictionaries <PVDictionaries>`
+- :ref:`PVDictionaries`
 - :ref:`PVGoodStrength`
-- :ref:`PVCustomPasswordResetAlertMessage <PVCustomPasswordResetAlertMessage>`
+- :ref:`PVCustomPasswordResetAlertMessage`

 Network Ports
 -------------

 Remember how under "Decisions to Make" in the :doc:`prep` section we mentioned you'll need to make a decision about whether or not to introduce a proxy in front of Dataverse such as Apache or nginx?
 The time has come to make that decision.

-The need to redirect port HTTP (port 80) to HTTPS (port 443) for security has already been mentioned above and the fact that Glassfish puts these services on 8080 and 8181, respectively, was touched on in the :doc:`installation-main` section.
+The need to redirect port HTTP (port 80) to HTTPS (port 443) for security has already been mentioned in :ref:`forcing_https` and the fact that Glassfish puts these services on 8080 and 8181, respectively, was touched on in the :doc:`installation-main` section.
 In production, you don't want to tell your users to use Dataverse on ports 8080 and 8181.
 You should have them use the standard HTTPS port, which is 443.

 Your decision to proxy or not should primarily be driven by which features of Dataverse you'd like to use.
 If you'd like to use Shibboleth, the decision is easy because proxying or "fronting" Glassfish with Apache is required.
 The details are covered in the :doc:`shibboleth` section.